 Many of the Michigan Lottery instants online are electronic versions of scratch-off games.
 These are available at Michigan lottery retailers.
 Online, the games feature a graphic interface rather than the physical ticket.
 However, the game is the same.

 The object is often to match prize amounts or specific symbols leading to a prize.
-In fact, many of the graphic interfaces appear similar to traditional slot machines.

 Some of the most popular instants online include: